Canada

 A sculpture called "Source" has been rented from the Chretien-Desmarais family for 25 years.

-Designed and build by a world-renowned Spanish sculptor Jaume Plensa, the sculpture catches your sight from afar.
+Designed and built by a world-renowned Spanish sculptor Jaume Plensa, the sculpture catches your sight from afar.

-Griffintown, a district that lies west of Old Montreal and immediately south of downtown, has been part of the impressive revitalization project that kicked off in 2012 and expected to complete in 2025.
+Griffintown, a district that lies west of Old Montreal and immediately south of downtown, has been part of the impressive revitalization project that kicked off in 2012 and is expected to be completed in 2025.

 For decades, Griffintown was a junky and heavily industrialized neighbourhood whose better days have long gone after the Lachine Canal had lost its role as a main transportation corridor.